 As technology increased and travel became cheaper, globalization started changing the empathy landscape, too.
 Now, regular people could visit other places affordably, meet the people there, and see that those people were very much like themselves.
 Corporations, once largely confined to their own nations, began to span the globe, enabling huge transfers of ideas and cultures.
 Continuing this tradition, the internet, despite its flaws, has made us even more familiar with the full variety of human experiences.

 The circle of empathy is difficult to measure throughout history, so the story of the circle is admittedly just a story philosophers tell.
-Evidence seems to support it, though.
+It waxes and wanes, with frequent backsliding into a small version of the circle.
+Evidence seems to support its existence, though.
 Within just the lifetimes of many of today’s elderly, the Western world has seen a dramatic shift in its levels of empathy for persons who are different from the norm.

 Rights for all groups outside of the dominant empathy circle got a major boost in the wake of World War II, when the United Nations adopted the Universal Declaration of Human Rights, which has influenced innumerable laws in nearly every country on Earth.